clay-curry/lightning-equivariant/README.md

 trainer.test(test_dataloaders=test)
 ```

-### Acknowledgements

-It should be noted that virtually none of the super interesting ideas pitched in this repo constitute the original work of this repo's author.
-These ideas have been refined and enhanced by numerous voices going back centuries.
-At the very least, I should express my deepest gratitude to the mathematicians, physicists, engineers, researchers, students, instructors, mentors, and open source contributers who have played some role the development of this subject.

-That said, if by some chance your original idea or work is presented anywhere without a proper docstring or other refernce pointing to your work, I implore you to help me get it right by opening a pull request.

-### Citation (IMPORTANT!
-PLEASE READ)
+### Citation (PLEASE READ CAREFULLY)

-Again, virtually none of the super interesting ideas pitched in this repo constitute the original work of this repo's author.
-Should you need to cite any specific model, dataset, etc., please refer to the docstrings associated with that particular section.
-For all other citations, please adopt the following scheme.
+It should be noted that there does not exist a single architecture presented in this repo that constitute the original work of this author.
+If any model presented within this repo provides valuable insight in your own work, please refer to the inline comments to ensure proper a citation trail.

 ```
 @article{lightning-equivariant,